 My mom is simply around a corner I can’t see, and she will step into view when God says it’s time.
 She put in her time in a world that harbors sin, disease, and death and transitioned into her eternity.
 Our grief of losing them has a way of making us reflect on our own mortality and wonder about life vs. death, but really there is no death.
 We have a temporary life and an eternal life.
 It’s life and life.

-I prayed for my mom’s salvation for years, prayed over her and with her in her sickness, and asked her if she knew where she was going when her corner was swiftly approaching.
+I prayed for my mom’s salvation for years.
+I prayed over her and with her in her sickness and asked if she knew where she was going as her corner was swiftly approaching.
 She said she knew and felt very peaceful.
+She was the Potter’s clay.
 I knew in that moment I would be okay because she would be okay.

 My peace in my grief comes from the corner I know where my mom turned.
 My bumping into her will be a true celebration.
 On this side of the corner, I pray God can use me to point as many people as possible to Him.
 My purpose and mission help my grief.